anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 - Reliability: Data is reliable for the analysis as it contains fitness data relating to sleep, steps taken, calorie intake and heart rate.
 - Original: Data was collected by a third-party provider (Amazon Mechanical Turk).
 - Comprehensive: Data is comprehensive as its parameters match those of Bellabeat's products
-- Current: Data is not current as it was collected six years ago.
+- Current: Data needs to be updated as it was collected six years ago.
 - Cited: Data is collected by a third-party provider and is not cited.

 ## Process

-I initially selected Google Sheets to process the data using the R programming language to transform and process the data further.
+I initially selected Google Sheets to process the data and draw small conclusions from the dataset, afterwards using the R programming language to transform and process the data further.

 **Google Sheets Changelog:**